-PRISM: Awesome, great introduction.
+PRISM: Great introduction.
 I'd love to dive back into a couple of those parts as we go through our conversation, but I think to get started and to dive right into the “Future of the World” part of this conversation.
 I am eager to get your sense of what the direction of the Asia-Pacific tech scene is right now and where you think it is going.

 LM: So, to get started, I am not so sure this is about long-term trends, but in reality it is about the interesting questions that are getting raised from the Asian perspective.
 I think that (in Asia) we have been adding technology users and consumers for a while now here, and we are actually seeing some interesting and unique approaches to technology that are quite a bit different than as in the West and East.
 Let me boil that point down a bit.
 If you take the gaming market, for example, in Asia, most people do gaming on their mobile phones, meanwhile in Europe and most of North America, it is still very PC based.
 That difference in what devices are being used is having a real impact.
 Here we are really much more of a mobile phone-based world.
 Interestingly, the younger people who are driving a lot of culture and startup communities are relying on these devices and that is making an interesting shift in the tech environment right now.
 I don’t necessarily think these are big, big trends, but it is an important difference between the regions and one that is worth paying attention to.
 I definitely am.